An Informative Q&A with Jeff Trimmer

 Is there a specific type of inflammation we’re targeting?

-Jeff: Several of our current programs are targeting neuroinflammation—a critical aspect of disease pathology in neurodegenerative diseases such as ALS.
+Jeff: Several of our current programs are targeting neuroinflammation—a critical aspect of disease pathology in neurodegenerative diseases.
 Specifically, our compounds are designed to prevent activation of pro-inflammatory glial cells and astrocytes.

 How does this differ from splicing?